ufidon/its330/labs/lab08/README.md

    2. (3%) Read the article [Thrashing](https://en.wikipedia.org/wiki/Thrashing_(computer_science)), write a summary about the causes and solutions of thrashing.
    3. (3%) Read the article [Bélády's anomaly](https://en.wikipedia.org/wiki/B%C3%A9l%C3%A1dy%27s_anomaly), write a summary about whether Belady's anomaly happens in FIFO, OPT and LRU.

-   You may refer to Google search, or [OSC9e Chapter 9](https://www.os-book.com/OS9/slide-dir/index.html), or [OSC10e Chapter 10](https://www.os-book.com/OS10/slide-dir/index.html) for further information.
+   You may refer to [OSC9e Chapter 9](https://www.os-book.com/OS9/slide-dir/index.html), or [OSC10e Chapter 10](https://www.os-book.com/OS10/slide-dir/index.html) for further information.

 ## References